galaxyproject/training-material/topics/proteomics/tutorials/protein-id-oms/tutorial.md

 This tutorial covers peptide and protein **identification** only, but you may use the output of this tutorial for the [tutorial on protein quantitation]({{site.url}}/topics/proteomics/tutorials/protein-quant-sil/tutorial.html).

 It is generally recommended to use more than one peptide search engine and use the combined results for the final peptide inference ([Shteynberg et al., 2013, Mol.
 Cell.
 Proteomics](https://www.ncbi.nlm.nih.gov/pubmed/23720762)).
 For an alternative ID pipeline using the [Compomics](https://compomics.com/) tools [SearchGUI](https://compomics.github.io/projects/searchgui.html) and [PeptideShaker](https://compomics.github.io/projects/peptide-shaker.html), please consult [this tutorial]({{site.url}}/topics/proteomics/tutorials/protein-id-sg-ps/tutorial.html).
-However, the latter tutorial does not allow to continue with the tutorial on protein quantitation.
+The latter tutorial does not allow to continue with the tutorial on protein quantitation.

 # Input data
 {:.no_toc}